rust-osdev/homepage/content/this-month/2021-01/index.md

 ### [`cargo-xbuild`](https://github.com/rust-osdev/cargo-xbuild)

 The `cargo-xbuild` project provides `cargo` command wrappers to cross-compile the sysroot crates `core` and `alloc`.
-This month, we fixed an error that occured in combination with the `XARGO_RUST_SRC` environment variable:
+This month, we fixed an error that occurred in combination with the `XARGO_RUST_SRC` environment variable:

 - [Ensure copied Cargo.lock is writable](https://github.com/rust-osdev/cargo-xbuild/pull/98) <span class="gray">(published as `v0.6.5`)</span>